-Net cash used in operating activities was \$10.3 million in 2022, compared to \$10.1 million used in 2021, an increase of \$0.1 million.
-The increase in cash used for operating activities during 2022 was primarily due to the movement of working capital items during 2022 as compared to the same period in 2021 as follows: a \$0.2 million increase in payments on operating lease liabilities, a \$0.1 million increase in cash used for other liabilities, offset by a \$0.2 decrease in cash used in prepaids.
+Net cash used in operating activities was \$14.1 million in 2023, compared to \$10.3 million used in 2022, an increase of \$3.8 million.
+The increase in the net loss from operations, and related non-cash add backs to the net loss, was \$2.3 million from 2023 when compared to 2022.
+The increase in cash used for operating activities during 2023 was primarily due to the \$2.3 million mentioned above plus changes in the movement of working capital items during 2023 as compared to the same period in 2022 as follows: a \$0.4 million increase in cash used in accounts receivable, a \$0.3 million increase for inventory, a \$0.3 million increase in cash used for prepaids, a \$0.2 million increase in cash used in accounts payable and accrued liabilities, and a \$0.1 million increase in cash used for payments on operating lease liability.